The location where Trevor Deely went missing

 Image source: James Lawlor

-The "man in black" stood beside the 22-year-old while he was attempting to open this gate.
+The "man in black" stood beside the IT worker while he was trying to open this gate.

-Judging by the CCTV footage, the pair talked for about 20 seconds.
+The CCTV footage shows that the pair talked for approximately 20 seconds.

-Following what seemed to be a quick conversation, it appears as though the man stood against the gate with his head down.
+Following their conversation, the man stood with his back against the gate and his head down.

-When Deely finally went inside, this "person of interest" stayed in the same spot for at least 11 seconds (it may have been longer, as the released CCTV footage cuts off before he leaves).
+When Deely finally went inside, this "person of interest" stayed in the same spot for at least 11 seconds (it may have been longer, as the released CCTV footage cuts off before he is seen leaving).

-There doesn't seem to be any indication that Deely mentioned this interaction to the security guard who let him in or to his coworker inside the building.
-Therefore, it stands to reason that he didn't find it particularly strange or threatening.
+There doesn't seem to be any indication that Deely mentioned this interaction to the security guard who let him in or his coworker inside the building.
+Therefore, it is possible that he didn't find it particularly strange or threatening.

 Timeline